 Yung Chang, Writer, Director

 Yung Chang, made his feature documentary, Up the Yangtze in 2007.
 The film used China’s highly contested Three Gorges Dam as a dramatic backdrop for a moving and richly detailed narrative of a peasant family negotiating unprecedented historic changes.
 Up The Yangtze played at numerous festivals and was one of the top-grossing documentary box office releases in 2008.
 China Heavyweight is Chang’s sophomore film.
-It had its World Premiere at Sundance 2012 and is currently traveling the festival circuit.
-The film is playing in Canadian cinemas and will open the USA in NYC on July 6, 2012.
-He is also currently writing Eggplant, his first feature film, about a Chinese wedding photographer.
+It had its World Premiere at Sundance 2012 and traveled the festival circuit extensively.
+The filmplayed in Canadian cinemas and opened in NYC.
+He is currently writing Eggplant, his first feature film, about a Chinese wedding photographer.

 Daniel Cross, Executive Producer

 Daniel is co-founder of EyeSteelFilm in Montreal, named by RealScreen Magazine as one of the top 100 non-fiction production companies in the world.
 He is also an Assistant Professor at the Mel Hoppenheim School of Cinema, Concordia University.
 He is a multi-disciplined, award-winning documentary filmmaker whose projects are reflective of his artistic philosophy that film is a medium for affecting social and political change.
 Daniel has directed and produced the Gemini nominated Too Colourful for the League, Chairman George (CTV, BBC Storyville and TV2 Denmark) and Inuuvunga: I am Inuk I am Alive, and was Executive Producer of the internationally acclaimed Up the Yangtze, and producer on the Genie award winning film Last Train Home.